octobercms/docs/3.x/tailor/content-fields.md

+---
+subtitle: Get started by defining form fields for your content.
+---
 # Content Fields

 Content Fields are the cornerstone of the Tailor module and define how a field should be configured and displayed.
 These definitions are often found under the **fields** property of a blueprint.